 Letters Direct to Individual BAYKO Collectors

-These days manufacturers tend to use the word 'customer' to refer to the retailers that they supply directly, and use the word 'consumer' to refer to the person who ultimately buys the product.
-Here I've decided to use the word 'collector' for the person who bought BAYKO, which seems more appropriate.
+These days manufacturers tend to use the word 'customer' to refer to the retailers who they supply directly, and use the word 'consumer' to refer to the person who ultimately buys the product.
+Here I've decided to substitute the word 'collector' for the person who finally bought/received the BAYKO, which seems altogether more appropriate.

-This section shows examples of letters sent by Plimpton [or MECCANO if I come across any] direct to BAYKO collectors in response to their enquiries.
+This section shows examples of letters sent by Plimpton or MECCANO direct to BAYKO collectors in response to their enquiries.

 I feel personally frustrated that, when I wrote about the restricted range of BAYKO Roofs, not long before the MECCANO takeover in 1959, I never received a reply - anyone would think they were busy!

-This is a new section, and consequently quite small, but I will try and build it up as opportunities arise...
+This is still quite small, though expanding section, there are being nine of them, mainly dating from the Gibraltar Row factory years, but I will try and build up the numbers as opportunities arise…

 August 9th, 1948 Letter to a Collector with Pre-War BAYKO